jzhangg/jzhangg.github.io/_pages/research.md

 ***

-Won't you hire your neighboring firm owner?
-Experimental evidence on the benefits of small firm consolidation. (with Morgan Hardy and Jamie McCasland)
+Won't You Hire Your Neighboring Firm Wwner?
+Experimental Evidence on the Benefits of Small Firm Consolidation. (with Morgan Hardy and Jamie McCasland)